KualiCo/kuali_toolbox/README.md

         --separator
     -q, --quote [quote_character]    The character used to quote fields.
     -e, --email [email_recipients]   Email recipient list that will receive job report status.
+    -u, --username [username]        The username used to authenticate to the HR REST API.
+    -p, --password [password]        The password used to authenticate to the HR REST API.
-    -h, --help                       Display this screen
+    -l, --url [url]                  The full URL of the HR REST API; e.g. https://localhost/kc-dev/hr-import/hrimport/import -h, --help                       Display this screen
 ```